Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
 Male respondents constitute a higher share (70%) compared to females (30%), indicating higher participation of males in the survey.
+This gender disparity of 40 percentage points suggests a need for more inclusive sampling in future studies on payment behaviors.

 ---